-However, all the major Australian wool bodies – AWI, WPA, NCWSBA, ACWEP, WIA and AWEX — up to this morning have refused to address issues such as notifying growers, industry implications or future strategy to counter mulesed wool garment discrimination.
+However, all the major Australian wool bodies – AWI, WPA, NCWSBA, ACWEP, WIA and AWEX — up to this morning have refused to address issues such as notifying growers, industry implications or future strategies to counter mulesed wool garment discrimination.

 An unidentified AWI spokesperson said that as a not-for-profit company, Australian Wool Innovation’s role is to invest in research and development, and marketing to increase the long-term profitability of Australian wool growers.

 “There is no more important time to do this than now, in a time of drought.